GSA/cto-website/_guides/applying_agile_practices_legal.md

   class="guide-image">
 *Source: The Agile Attorney & Sound Immigration*

+Using an Agile Legal approach makes work visible, encourages collaboration, enables responsiveness, supports consistency of communication, and can even create a competitive advantage with clients that “speak Agile.”

 ### Good Reads
 These are good references for understanding Agile practices used in Legal:
 * [6 agile principles that apply to everything](http://www.cio.com/article/2971822/agile-development/6-agile-principles-that-apply-to-everything.html)